List of Rocky characters: Tony "Duke" Evers

-In Rocky II, a humiliated Creed, despite winning a split decision, pushes to schedule a rematch with Rocky.
-However, Tony pleads with Apollo to leave Balboa alone as he does not want to see his friend suffer through another bout with Rocky, who had just given Creed the worst beating of his career.
-As Tony explained to Apollo, "I saw you beat that man like I never seen no man get beat before.
-And the man kept coming after you.
-We don't need that kind of man in our lives."
-This time, a focused Apollo trains hard under Tony's tutelage, and arrives at the rematch in the best shape of his career.
-Creed goes on to dominate the majority of the fight, although Tony remains wary of Rocky's punching power and determination.
-As a result, Tony advises Creed to fight defensively in the final round so as to win the bout on points and thus avoid a potential knockout defeat.
-During the 15th and final round, Tony frantically screams from Creed's corner for the champ to "Just stick and move!
-Stick and move!
-Stay away from him!" as Rocky switches to a southpaw stance.
-Nevertheless, Apollo ignores Tony's advice and is subsequently KO'd by Balboa, thus dropping the championship in the process.
+In Rocky II, a humiliated Creed pushes for a rematch with Rocky.
+However, Tony pleads with Apollo to forget Balboa and find a new challenger.
+Creed however, is determined to beat Balboa decisively, and goads Rocky into accepting a rematch.
+More focused, Apollo trains hard under Tony's tutelage, and dominates the majority of the fight, although Tony remains wary of Rocky's punching power and determination.
+Tony pleads with Creed to fight defensively in the final round to win the bout on points and avoid a potential knockout defeat.
+Nevertheless, Apollo ignores Tony's advice and is subsequently KO'd by Balboa, losing the championship in the process.